Alexandra Palace Fireworks Festival

-The huge – and hugely popular – display over north London also features a German beer festival and a burning fire parade
+The huge – and hugely popular – display over north London also features a German beer festival and a pagan fire-lighting ritual

 The Alexandra Palace Fireworks Festival is easily one of the biggest, baddest displays in town.
 In fact, it's so lofty, this year it's happening TWICE.
-This year the display will be set to music curated by former Radio 1 DJ and Bestival founder Rob da Bank, so there's even more reason to see the always impressive fireworks exploding with a glittering panoramic view of London as its backdrop while munching on street food and drinking craft beer.
-There is a family specific area, too.
+This year the display will be set to music curated by former Radio 1 DJ and Bestival founder Rob da Bank, so there's even more reason to see the always impressive fireworks exploding with a glittering panoramic view of London as its backdrop.
+The nights will also include a pagan fire-lighting ritual, funfairs, comedy, cabaret, live music and more.

 Average User Rating

 - 2 star:2

 Amazing every year now!( aware food and drink very over priced, go well fed, and ques are ridiculous!!!)